okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ### The `processCreds` hook

-Developers can't subscribe to the `processCreds` hook in the widget.
+Developers can't subscribe to the `processCreds` hook in Sign-In Widget.

 ### Registration inline hooks